 I think I may have been the last person on the internet to hear about Jersey Girl Homemade Guitars.
 They got their start in 1991, and made their first big USA splash at NAMM in 2004, but I still managed to miss them over and over again.
 I'm almost thankful that I did miss them for so long, because at some point you see enough luthier-built guitars that it really feels like you've seen it all.
 There's always room for someone to do something really silly and out of left field, but it becomes more and more rare to find really well designed and tastefully appointed instruments executed so perfectly.

 As I've stated in the past, I'm not a person that really appreciates ornamentation.
 I guess JGHG is the exception that proves the rule.
 Everything they do is just so perfect and correct.
 These have always been really nice guitars, but going back maybe 5-7 years is where I think they fully hit their stride.
 Their style is so well defined, yet they have a ton of variety in the instruments they build.
 Just the design alone is impressive, but they are also making a lot of custom hardware and custom pickups.
-These are really exciting guitars that set a high bar for everyone else in 2022!
+These are really exciting guitars that set a high bar for everyone else!